minollisantiago/Plots_workbench/client/README.md

 **Key Components of a PRD:**
 1. **Objective** – The overall goal and purpose of the product.
-2. **Features & Requirements** – A detailed breakdown of the product’s functionality.
+2. **Features & Requirements** – A detailed breakdown of the product's functionality.
 3. **User Stories** – Descriptions of how users will interact with the product.
 4. **Technical Requirements** – Any necessary infrastructure, API dependencies, performance expectations, etc.
 5. **Wireframes/Mockups** – Visual representations of UI/UX.